 • Barrett’s esophagus: a severe complication can occur when there is repeated exposure to stomach acid, causing changes in the tissues and cells.
 In extreme situations, those affected cells can develop into cancer.

+Barrett’s esophagus and esophagitis do carry a higher risk of cancer.
 It is common for some women to experience some type of heartburn during pregnancy.
 In the United States, it is estimated that 30 to 50 percent of women will suffer from this condition.
 Lifestyle changes during pregnancy can help with the symptoms, such as consuming small meals or not eating late at night.
 Any treatment options for pregnant women should be discussed with a doctor.

 Diagnosing Acid Reflux

 Acid reflux is easy to diagnose.
 However, these conditions can be confused with other chest conditions, including pneumonia, chest wall pain, a pulmonary embolism, as well as a heart attack.
+While occasion acid reflux is normal, consistent symptoms will need to be diagnosed by a medical provider.
+Some symptoms can be alleviated with acid reflux medication or lifestyle changes.
+A medical provider can order a series of tests to diagnose acid reflux, such as:

 • Biopsy: taking a tissue sample for analysis